lowleveldesign/debug-recipes/guides/using-windbg.md

 **.trap [Address]**
 **.cxr [Options] [Address]**

-For WOW64 processes, the **\w** parameter (**.thread \w**) will additionally switch to the x86 context.
+For WOW64 processes, the **/w** parameter (**.thread /w**) will additionally switch to the x86 context.
 After loading the thread context, the commands opearating on stack should start working (remember to be in the right process context).

 **To list all threads** in a current process use **~** command (user-mode).
 Dot (.) in the first column signals a currently selected thread and hash (#) points to a thread on which an exception occurred.